Les oiseaux du bonheur

-Les oiseaux du bonheur is the second album by Canadian singer Celine Dion released in France.
-It was issued in 1984, through Pathé-Marconi.
-Les oiseaux du bonheur is a compilation of songs taken from Dion's previous albums released in Canada, mainly from Mélanie (1984).
-It also includes three new tracks: "Paul et Virginie", "Les oiseaux du bonheur", and "Hymne à l'amitié".
+Les oiseaux du bonheur (lit.
+'The birds of happiness') is the second album by Canadian singer Celine Dion released in France.
+Issued in 1984 through Pathé‑Marconi, the compilation consists mainly of from Dion's earlier Canadian releases, particularly Mélanie (1984).
+It also includes three new recordings—"Paul et Virginie", "Les oiseaux du bonheur", and "Hymne à l'amitié", the latter being a French adaptation of the Italian song "Amico è".

 Background and conception

-Les oiseaux du bonheur was released in France in 1984 as Dion's second album there, after Du soleil au cœur (1983).
-It is a compilation of songs from Dion's previous albums released in Canada.
-Most tracks were taken from Mélanie (1984).
-The album also includes three new songs: the title track, "Paul et Virginie", and "Hymne à l'amitié" (a French version of "Amico è").
+Les oiseaux du bonheur was Dion's second album prepared specifically for the French market, following Du soleil au cœur (1983).
+The compilation presents selections from Mélanie and earlier recordings, offering French audiences an overview of her work to that point.
+Three newly recorded tracks—"Les oiseaux du bonheur", "Paul et Virginie", and "Hymne à l'amitié"—were added to expand the release and introduce material not previously available in France.

 Track listing

-All tracks produced by Eddy Marnay and Rudi Pascal.
+All tracks were produced by Eddy Marnay and Rudi Pascal.